VW's Audi to build factory in Mexico

 "Good infrastructure, competitive cost structures and existing free trade agreements played a significant role in the choice of Mexico," Audi Chief Executive Rupert Stadler said in a statement, without disclosing how much would be invested.

-Mexico's Economy Minister Bruno Ferrari said the investment would be worth some $2 billion, but added the timeframe for the sum and the number of jobs it would create were unclear.

-"It also will depend on the place they are going to choose," Ferrari told reporters at the World Economic Forum in the Mexican Pacific coastal resort of Puerto Vallarta.
-"I know they have several places which they are considering."
+Two people in Mexico familiar with the deal said the investment is worth some $2 billion (1.25 billion pounds).

-A member of the North American Free Trade Agreement (NAFTA), Mexico has favorable wage costs and is exempt from import duties and it also has a free trade agreement with the European Union.
+A member of the North American Free Trade Agreement (NAFTA), Mexico has favourable wage costs and is exempt from import duties, which would allow Audi to avoid paying taxes on cars shipped to Europe.

 VW, which has pledged to become the world's biggest auto manufacturer no later than 2018, has a goal of boosting group vehicle sales in the United States, the world's second largest car market, to 1 million by 2018, with 200,000 units from Audi.

 Ramping up regional production and purchasing may help VW to reduce its exposure to unfavourable currency fluctuations which have long weighed on the car maker's U.S. results.
-VW is aiming to return to profit in the United States next year.
+VW is aiming to return to profit in the U.S. next year.

 In addition, Audi's parent started building a second Mexican factory in Silao in 2011 to produce 330,000 engines per year to furnish regional vehicle production.
 A VW factory in Chattanooga, Tennessee to make U.S.-style versions of the Passat mid-sized sedan was opened last May.